Saying Farewell to the Lynchian Dining Experience of Our Dreams - The Roadhouse Pop-Up

 To wrap it all up, we couldn't leave you hanging without mentioning good ol' Laura P. Laura Palmer, that is.
 Everyone's favorite dead damsel in distress, what would Twin Peaks be without her?

-The Laura Palmer: Beautiful, sweet, yet not so innocent, is made with Grey Goose, strawberry lemonade, and berry tea.
+The Laura Palmer----beautiful, sweet, and not so innocent, is made with Grey Goose, strawberry lemonade, and berry tea.

 We could go on forever about how much we wish we could have The Roadhouse right around the corner for the rest of our days, but every great pop-up must come to an end, or else, it wouldn't be a pop-up.
-However, you never know what the future may have in store!
+However, you never know what the future may have in store for you.

-Congratulations to everyone involved, including the incredible staff, Melrose Umbrella Company, and Showtime.
+Congratulations to Paul Salem, Aaron Melendrez, and everyone involved----including the incredible staff, Melrose Umbrella Company, and Showtime.
 Thanks for a great run! *cue theme music and tears*